 - a civic engagement project for Honors seminar students

 - a community keynote address, free and open to the public, delivered by a figure of national or international prominence

 - a community Institute luncheon, free and open to the public, including a thought-provoking address from experts, media professionals, or humanities scholars

-An Evening with Steve Wozniak will be held on Wednesday, February 4, 2015, at 7:00 p.m. in the Wright State University Nutter Center in Dayton, Ohio.
+Dan Rather was the keynote speaker for the 2017 Honors Institute.
+It was held on Tuesday, January 31, at 7:00 p.m. in the Wright State University Nutter Center.
 The keynote address, in collaboration with the Wright State University Presidential Lecture Series, is free and open to the public, and tickets are not required.

-2014 - Pyshics of the Future featuring Dr. Michio Kaku, Henry Semat Chair in Theoretical Physics at the City University of New York (CUNY)
+- 2014 - Physics of the Future featuring Dr. Michio Kaku, Henry Semat Chair in Theoretical Physics at the City University of New York (CUNY)